Nearly all businesses are being run from home. Chances are, your team has only seen each other over video conferences in the past year.

 When it comes down to Microsoft Office vs. Google Drive, consider the following: Does your team value basic, live collaboration?
 Then Google Drive might be the answer.
 However, if your team wants more cloud storage, access to desktop apps, and more features within the apps, Microsoft Office might be the best option.

-While both systems have their own support services, sometimes it best to talk to a real person.
+While both systems have their own support services, sometimes it is best to talk to a real person.
 For Microsoft Office support, contact one of our Office 365 consultants!

 And if you want to learn more tips related to Microsoft and other business technology topics, check out our blog.